A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 What happens if care needs increase?

+Understanding how the community handles increasing care needs can help families plan for the future.
 Cost information from the Genworth Financial Cost of Care Survey can also help families understand national and regional assisted living price ranges.

 Questions About Community Culture